-- (2) The Provincial Secretary has overall responsibility of ensuring the integrity of the Provincial Fund, for executing warrants issued under section 36(1), and for reporting and accounting to the Provincial Executive, Provincial Assembly, the Auditor-General and the MPG as required s - (3) The Provincial Treasurer is responsible for the day to day management of the Provincial Fund and for ensuring that any money issued from the Provincial Fund complies with this Ordinance and the Financial and Stores Instructions, as created under section 3(2) of this Ordinance. - 5.
-In this Ordinance, unless the context otherwise requires - "Account Code" means a code used to detail each type of revenue and expenditure within the Provincial Government.
+- "Account Code" means a code used to detail each type of revenue and expenditure within the Provincial Government.
 Account codes are categorised into account types, such as income and expenditure but also reflect the divisions of the Provincial Government. - "Account Code Control Card" means the record of all the money the Province has spent or plans to spend; and so will also show how much is left to spend for that Financial Year.
-It may be prepared on a computer, with the Accounting Officer's approval. - "Accountable Stationery" means any official stationery of the Province which requires control over its distribution, including such items as receipt books, tickets books and so on. - "Accountant General" means the person designated as such. - "Accountable Officer" means the Provincial Secretary - "Accounting Officer" means the Provincial Treasurer - "Act" means the Provincial Government Act 1997. - "Administration" means the Provincial Administration, including seconded and direct employees, casual and part-time officers, and contractors. - "Adopted estimate" means the original estimate for the Province for a financial year including any amendments to the estimate adopted by the Province. - "Advance of Salary" means Provincial money that is given to an employee of the Province in advance of his or her usual salary payment.
-An advance of salary is repaid by way of an deduction from the employee's salary.
+It may be prepared on a computer, with the Accounting Officer's approval. - "Accountable Stationery" means any official stationery of the Province which requires control over its distribution, including such items as receipt books, tickets books and so on. - "Accountant General" means the person designated as such. - "Accounting Officer" means the Provincial Secretary.
+The terms Accounting Officer and Provincial Secretary may be used interchangeably in this Ordinance but have the same meaning.
+The Accounting Officer has overall daily responsibility to control and account for all funds received and paid by the Province.